clixx-io/kayeiot/README.md

-KayeIoT (pronounced Coyote) is a Cable-Level IoT and Electronics System Design tool.
+# KayeIoT (pronounced Coyote)

+This project is an Open-Source Cable-Level IoT and Electronics System Design tool.

 The originator describes it as follows: